Transarterial Chemoembolization (TACE)

 What are the benefits vs. risks?

-- Other types of therapy (tumor ablation, chemotherapy, radiation) may be used in combination with chemoembolization to control the tumor.
+- Other types of therapy (tumor ablation, chemotherapy, radiation) may be used in combination with TACE to control the tumor.
+This is all dependent on the size and location of the tumor.

 - Any procedure where the skin is penetrated carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.